Tufts Campaign School

 - Media relations and press outreach

-- Skill building - what do young campaign staffers actually do and how do I get a job doing it?
+- Skill building and networking - what do young campaign staffers actually do and how do I get a job doing it?

-- Engage with a diverse group of guest speakers from campaign experts to journalists and thought leaders
+- Opportunity to engage and network with a diverse group of fellow students and guest speakers from experienced campaign experts and industry leaders to former and current candidates

-- Visit local campaign headquarters and hear directly from staff
+- Virtual visit to a local campaign headquarters to hear directly from staff

-- Combine lectures with experiential learning and hands-on skill-building exercises
+- Combination of lectures with experiential learning and hands-on skill-building exercises

 - Understand how political campaigns function, including areas in which young staffers typically work